greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Store can't forcibly recapture goods that were previously stolen.
 	* Even if default, a car owner can forcibly defend property against repossession.
 Repo man can't take property unless they can do so peaceably.
 	* Some cts say the same about land & others say reasonable force may be used to reacquire land.
+	* **Court got it wrong here.** There isn't transferred intent here, because there's no assault.
+He was privileged to threaten (warn), so no assault, and therefore no transferred intent.

 #### Discipline
 * Restatement says parents can use reasonable force to discipline children.